...

 Ⓒ 青森県観光連盟

-Reading this article, you might have noticed already that Hakkōda Mountains are a trove of plants grown in marshes.
-Although it is harder to access by public transport, one of the most recommended marshes to visit is Tashirotai Marsh, east of the mountain range.
+Reading this article, you might have already noticed that the Hakkoda Mountains are a trove of plants grown in marshes.
+Although it is harder to access by public transport, Tashirotai Marsh, located east of the mountain range, is one of the most highly recommended marshes to visit.

-The marsh is the biggest in Hakkōda Mountains where many alpine plants bloom during the warmer seasons.
-The area has a superb outlook where you can see the dynamic scenery with one simple glance.
+The marsh is the biggest in the Hakkoda Mountains, where many alpine plants bloom during the warmer seasons.
+The area boasts a superb outlook, allowing you to take in the dynamic scenery with a single glance.

-Tashirotai is really the hidden gem of the Hakkōda Mountains.
-When other attractions such as Jōgakura Bridge and Tsuta-numa Pond are filled with tourists, head to Tashirotai for a potentially private breathtaking scenery session!
+Tashirotai is really the hidden gem of the Hakkoda Mountains.
+When other attractions, such as Jōgakura Bridge and Tsuta-numa Pond, are filled with tourists, head to Tashirotai for a potentially private and breathtaking scenery session!

 The period of the year suitable for trekking at Tashirotai Marsh is from late May to late October.
-But please be aware that parts of the promenade might be covered by snow at the beginning and the end of the hiking season.
+However, please be aware that parts of the promenade may be covered in snow at the beginning and end of the hiking season.

 Taking the loop course to stroll around the marsh will only take around 60 minutes.
 As most of the promenade is covered by wooden boards, the trail is suitable for all age groups.